-A major LP gas risk in travel trailers is carbon monoxide build-up.
+A major LP gas risk in caravans is carbon monoxide build-up.
 Low levels cause brain damage and death at high levels.
 Here’s how to eliminate the dangers.
 Carbon monoxide builds up as a direct result of burning LP gas in any inadequately ventilated confined space.
 The risk in RVs is high enough to take seriously.
-Since 2009 about 12 people (in Australia alone) died in travel trailers due to the above.
+Since 2009 about 12 people (in Australia alone) died in caravans due to the above.
 In the USA it typically exceeds 1000 people a year.
 Far more have suffered brain damage.

 The earlier so-called coal gas produced by burning coal in the virtual absence of air resulted in 10% or so carbon monoxide.
 It was so potentially lethal that it was used with caution.
 LP gas, however, has a lower carbon monoxide content.
 It takes longer to kill.
 Nevertheless, ‘some 30% of people with severe carbon monoxide poisoning are likely to die as a result’.